Milt Smith (American football)

-Milton Bradley Smith (July 17, 1919 – August 5, 2010) was an American football player and business operator.
+Milton Bradley Smith (July 17, 1919 – August 5, 2010) was an American professional football player and business operator.
 Smith is best remembered as a college football left end who appeared with the UCLA Bruins in a 1943 Rose Bowl loss to the University of Georgia.
-Smith was later drafted by the Philadelphia Eagles of the National Football League and saw action in five professional games.
+Smith was later selected by the Philadelphia Eagles of the National Football League (NFL) and saw action in five professional games.

-During World War II Smith served as a Lieutenant in the United States Army, fighting on the European front, where he was severely wounded at the Battle of the Bulge.
+During World War II Smith served as a lieutenant in the United States Army, fighting on the European front, where he was severely wounded at the Battle of the Bulge.
 Smith was later the proprietor of Smith's Sporting Goods, located in Westwood, Los Angeles, California.

 Biography

-Early years
+Early life

-Milton Bradley Smith, known to his family and friends by the nickname "Milt," was born July 17, 1919 in Redlands, California.
+Milton Bradley Smith, known to his family and friends by the nickname "Milt," was born July 17, 1919, in Redlands, California.

 Smith attended Santa Ana High School in Santa Ana, California, which remains today the oldest and largest high school in Southern California's Orange County.